CleverCloud/clever-tools/docs/kv.md

-# Clever Cloud Materia KV
+# Clever KV

-If you're testing [Materia KV](https://developers.clever-cloud.com/doc/addons/materia-kv/), our next generation of key-value databases, serverless, distributed, synchronously-replicated, compatible with the Redis protocol (and later DynamoDB, GraphQL), you can easily create an add-on with Clever Tools:
+If you're using [Materia KV](https://developers.clever-cloud.com/doc/addons/materia-kv/), our next generation of key-value databases, serverless, distributed, synchronously-replicated, compatible with the Redis® protocol (and later DynamoDB, GraphQL), you can easily create an add-on with Clever Tools:

 ```
 clever addon create kv ADDON_NAME